Dr Abe V Rotor

 Gido improved from his failing sight and hearing.
 There were less and less occasions of asthma attacks.
 After losing some kilos his friends stopped calling him “Tabachoy,” a local term for overweight.
 They would tell him he looked ten years younger.
 Gido was regarded a hero of sort in the neighborhood, especially by those of his age.
 With a scholarship coming from the university where he was operated on, Gido was able to continue his studies in the same university.

 Because of Gido’s case, Dr. Imbag campaigned against malnutrition principally caused by excessive consumption of junk food and softdrinks.
-When Gido finished law and became a lawyer, he joined Dr. Imbag, and together they put up a foundation, Stop Junk Food Research and Training Center.
+When Gido finished law and became a lawyer seven years later, he joined Dr. Imbag, and together put up a foundation, Stop Junk Food Research and Training Center.
 It was dedicated to the millions of young people all over the world who are victims of this serious problem.

 One afternoon while I was writing the biography of Gido I happened to pass by a young boy sitting on a bench under a tree.
 He looked robust and happy.
 He had a bottle of soft drink and a bag of potato chips.
 At his feet lay a dog curled asleep.
 I told him the story of Gido. x x x